 Carprofen for Dogs

 An ideal long-term use alternative to aspirin for dogs is carprofen, which is also a common medicine in treating inflammation and pain.
-A study in 2007 on more than 800 dogs that had osteoarthritis joint pain proves that carprofen can effectively improve such conditions in canines(15).
+A study in 2007 on more than 800 dogs that had osteoarthritis joint pain proves that carprofen can effectively improve such conditions in canines(14).

 Rimadyl, a popular brand name of carprofen, is considered as a much safer option for use in dogs.
 There are three forms of Rimadyl available: chewable tablets, caplets, and injectable.

 Owners should discontinue a dog’s pain medications and report to a veterinarian if their pets develop stomach ulcers.
-It is wise to do a blood test and check liver enzymes to rule out any liver side effects that could manifest with an upset stomach.
+It is wise to do a blood test and check liver and kidney enzymes to rule out any liver side effects that could manifest with an upset stomach.